Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

 ### 2. Attach a Lightstreamer consumer

-   After starting the publisher, load into your browser a sample [web client](web-client/index.html) (similar to one already used for the _Quick Start_ app) to immediately see the real-time updates populating the front-end page.
+   After starting the publisher, open the provided [sample web client](web-client/index.html) in your browser, similar to the one used for the _Quick Start_ app, to see real-time updates populating the front-end page immediately.

    ![consumer_video](/pictures/end-to-end-streaming.gif)

-   As you can see from the source code, very few steps are involved to consume live data from the Kafka Connector:
+   As shown in the source code, consuming live data from the Kafka Connector involves very few steps:

    1. Establishing a Connection.